 Kitcheree is at the core of Ayurvedic healing.
 There are endless variations to this dish, all dependent on the herbs, spices and vegetables used.
 Kitcheree is the primary food source in Pancha Karma – Ayurvedic cleansing therapy, because of its ease of digestion and assimilation.
-Whenever my tummy is feeling sensitive, kitcheree is always a medicine to my body.
-It is not the most visually appealing of dishes, but it has a soothing quality and tastes really good.
+Whenever my tummy is feeling sensitive, kitcheree is always a medicine to my body and has the same soothing quality and nostalgia as a bowl of warm porridge.
+All healing begins with the digestive tract.
+Kitcheree is good for all body types and depending on your constitution a few adjustments to the recipe can help balance out your dosha.

 Just a quick note on asafoetida.
-I normally do not use this substance which I must confess has a dreadful stink (said by some to resemble rotting garlic) due to their sulphur compounds.
+It has a very strong smell due to their sulphur compounds.
 Asafoetida is available in solid wax-like pieces or in powder form.
 Used sparingly, it gives a flavour similar to garlic and shallots in vegetables, stews and sauces.
 The smell quickly disappears with cooking.
 It is a frequent ingredient in Indian dishes, especially as a replacement for garlic and onion which is not used by yogis in their cooking.
 I am not sure if you have noticed, but all my recipes use no onion or garlic.
 Garlic and onion are avoided because they can agitate or excite the body and make it difficult for meditation.
 They stimulate the nervous system.

 Because of it strong flavour use very sparingly.
-If you have some already and it sits in the kitchen, another practical use for it is as a natural pesticide to ward off unwanted animals in the garden.
+Another practical use for it is as a natural pesticide to ward off unwanted animals in the garden.
 Mix 1 ounce of powdered asafoetida with 1 1/2 quarts of water, shake hard, then apply around plants.

 1/2 cup mung dahl (preferably soaked overnight)